NCEAS/oss-lessons/version-control/3-code-versioning-remote.md

 Code versioning - Working with remotes
 ===============================

-***So far we have use git locally, on one machine***.
-One of the strength of Git is that it allows to share and co-edit codes and files.
+***So far we have used git locally, on one machine***.
+One strength of Git is that it allows you to share and co-edit codes and files.

 ## Adding remotes to your workflow

-It is important that a good portion of the worflow happen on your local machine (in blue) and a part require interactions with a remote machine (in purple):
+It is important that a good portion of the worflow happens on your local machine (in blue) and a part requires interactions with a remote machine (in purple):

 ![](images/git_workflow_detailed.png)